andytudhope/africa/docs/academy/index.md

 </div>

 <div markdown="3" class="article-para">
 A Master of Studies thesis for Oxford University in the field of World Literatures in English, written in 2014/5.
-The only thing really worth knowing is the map which reveals how to use language to break with frame of representation using language always-already implies.
+The only thing really worth knowing is the map which reveals how to use language to break with the frame of representation using language always-already implies.
 </div>

 <div markdown="3" class="article-link">